Advancing Asexuality, Advocacy, and Social Justice in Psychology

-• Passionate about advancing research, education, and clinical practice that centers asexuality, intersectionality, and multiculturalism.
+I aim to advance research, education, and clinical practice that centers asexuality.

-• My theoretical orientation is integrative, and draws on person-centered theory, intersectional feminism, and multiculturalism.
+My theoretical orientation is integrative, and draws on person-centered theory, intersectional feminism, multiculturalism, and liberation.

 “And so, lifting as we climb, onward and upward we go, struggling and striving, and hoping that the buds and blossoms of our desires will burst into glorious fruition…”